firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/list-view.md

 When loading large amounts of objects from the Firebase Storage, it makes sense to load them in batches, but requires handling of the pagination logic.

-`StorageListView` implements pagination logic for you, and allows to load objects from the Firebase Storage in batches while scrolling.
+`StorageListView` implements pagination logic for you, and allows to load objects from Firebase Storage in batches while scrolling.

 ## Usage